 I needed Claude Code to access our self-hosted Codecov instance.
 Simple enough, right?
 Just make some HTTP requests.
 But Claude Code was struggling with direct HTTP calls—the errors were messy, the context was getting polluted, and it wasn’t reliable.

 I searched for an official Codecov MCP server.
 Nothing.
-Then I searched for any MCP server for Codecov and found exactly one third-party option: stedwick/codecov-mcp.
-It had one tool, basic functionality, and was already archived.
-Worse, it didn’t support self-hosted Codecov instances—a dealbreaker for my use case.
+Then I searched for any MCP server for Codecov and found exactly one third-party option: stedwick/codecov-mcp .
+It was a solid starting point, but it didn’t support self-hosted Codecov instances—a dealbreaker for my use case.

 With nothing that would work for me, the choice was clear: build my own MCP server.
 And here’s the meta twist—I’d use Claude Code to build the tooling that extends Claude Code itself.